godrix/cursor-deeplink/README.md

 1. Press **`Ctrl+Shift+I`** (Windows/Linux) or **`Cmd+Shift+I`** (Mac).
 2. Paste the deeplink into the input box.
+3. For **commands**, choose where to save:
+    - **Project commands**: Save to `.cursor/commands/` or `.claude/commands/` in the current workspace (based on configuration, project-specific)
+    - **Personal commands**: Save to `~/.cursor/commands/` or `~/.claude/commands/` (based on configuration, available in all projects)
-3. The file will be **automatically created and imported** into the appropriate directory.
+4. The file will be **automatically created and imported** into the appropriate directory.

 #### Method 2: Command Palette

 1. Press `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux).
 2. Type **"Import Cursor Deeplink"**.
-3. Paste the deeplink, and the file will be created.
+3. Paste the deeplink, and for commands, choose the save location.
+4. The file will be created.

+### Saving Commands as User Commands

+You can move existing project commands to your personal commands folder so they're available across all projects:

+1. Right-click on any file in `.cursor/commands/` or `.claude/commands/` folder.
+2. Select **"Cursor Deeplink"** submenu.
+3. Choose **"Save as User Command"**.
+4. The command will be copied to `~/.cursor/commands/` or `~/.claude/commands/` (based on your configuration) and you'll be asked if you want to remove the original file from the workspace.

 ## 📐 Link Formats for Distribution